data-to-insight/dfe-csc-api-data-flows/docs/roadmap_la_deployment.md

 ✅ SSD schema is manually deployed by analyst/other
 ✅ Staging table(s) manually deployed by analyst/other
-✅ API test script is run to confirm connectivity is possible/whitelisted from your LA to DfE ✅ API *priority* tables are at least populating (data might not yet be verified)
+✅ API test script is run to confirm connectivity is possible/whitelisted from your LA to DfE ✅ API *priority* tables are at least populating (data might not yet be verified at this point)

 ---